APOORVACHANDRU/react-nodejs-chat-app/README.md

 The reason you can use npm start is because if you look inside of their package.json file you'll see a "start" option under "scripts".
 That command will execute when you type npm start

 ### `It will open localhost:3000 in browser`

+#### Interpolate Session

+I have added extra testcases as well in the separate file interpolate.test.js please check